TristanBester/rm-compiler/README.md

 Proposition coffee declared, index in proposition set P: 0 Proposition office declared, index in proposition set P: 1

-Truth table cotaining the elements of the powerset of P (this set is the input alphabet to the reward machine):
+Truth table containing the elements of the powerset of P (this set is the input alphabet to the reward machine):
 Alphabet symbol: 0      Proposition assigments: [False, False] Alphabet symbol: 1      Proposition assigments: [True, False] Alphabet symbol: 2      Proposition assigments: [False, True]